 Pharmaceutical, Specialty and Fine Chemicals and Coating process and manufacturing technologies have to be simple to have the best possible process.
 Processes have to be safe and best of the methods need to be included to minimize the environmental impact due to air, water or soil discharges.
 Simple and good technology will result in a profitable and consistent quality product.
-This is the intent of every developer, chemist, chemical engineer.
+This is the intent of every developer, chemist and chemical engineer.

 Monday, August 1, 2011